naninovel/docs/docs/api/index.md

-goto | Named&lt;String&gt; | Path to go when the choice is selected by user;  See [`@goto`](/api/#goto) command for the path format. set | String | Set expression to execute when the choice is selected by user;  see [`@set`](/api/#set) command for syntax reference. show | Boolean | Whether to also show choice handler the choice is added for;  enabled by default.
+goto | Named&lt;String&gt; | Path to go when the choice is selected by user;  See [`@goto`](/api/#goto) command for the path format. set | String | Set expression to execute when the choice is selected by user;  see [`@set`](/api/#set) command for syntax reference. show | Boolean | Whether to also show choice handler the choice is added for;  enabled by default. time | Decimal | Duration (in seconds) of the fade-in (reveal) animation.
+Default value: 0.35 seconds.

 </div>